Nitishmaan567/CyPro/README.md

 - Select `Open Folder` and navigate till the folder that has your tests
 - Now navigate till the `terminal` tab on the top of your IDE click on it
 - Select the `New terminal` option
+- If you want to execute each spec file individually then within the terminal hit `npx cypress run --spec cypress\e2e\Specs\{filename}.cy.js
-- Within the terminal hit `npx cypress run` to start the headless execution of the spec files within the spec folder
+- Or if you want to execute all of the files at once then within the terminal hit `npx cypress run` to start the headless execution of the spec files within the spec folder

 # How to view the report:
-- Wait until all the spec files are executed as it can be seen in the terminal
+- Wait until the spec files are executed as it can be seen in the terminal
 - Navigate till the explorer on the left side of your IDE
 - Search for the `reports` folder within the explorer panel
 - Right click on the `index.html` file that is within the reports folder and select `Copy path` option